lukso-network/docs/docs/learn/dapp-developer/read-profile-data.md

 :::note ERC725Y JSON schemas

 `erc725.js` works with [ERC725Y JSON schemas](../../standards/generic-standards/lsp2-json-schema).
-These schemas are JSON structures that tell `erc725.js` how to decode and encode 🗂️ [ERC725Y data keys](../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store).
+These schemas are JSON structures that tell developers and programs how to decode and encode 🗂️ [ERC725Y data keys](../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store).
 You need to load the required schemas of the data keys you want to fetch when initializing the `erc725.js` object.
+The most common schemas are [available](../../tools/erc725js/schemas.md) in the erc725.js library.

 You can also create and load your own ERC725Y JSON schemas if you want to add custom data keys to the profile.